-sRadware is a US-based cyber security firm.
+Radware is a US-based cyber security firm.
 It offers its clients a range of different options for various forms of cyber-attacks, offering both network security products and application delivery.
-As we mentioned earlier, cyber-security has grown in importance and HRI's manager comments that Radware being a clear beneficiary of the sectoral tailwind.
+As we mentioned earlier, cyber-security has become increasingly in-vogue, with Radware being a clear beneficiary of the sectoral tailwind.
 The team have modestly increased their exposure to Radware based on market weakness over 2022.